All Episodes

 This whole Supreme Court nomination thing is one giant joke.

-We played a soundbite in the uh in the last hour for Tavis Miley being interviewed by uh Joe Scarborough, who's a friend of mine.
+We played a soundbite in the last hour for Tavis Smiley being interviewed by Joe Scarborough, who's a friend of mine.

-I like I like Scarborough, but he asked a question that I just he said to smiley, don't you think that African Americans would like to have somebody on the court that it really is uh the somebody that reflects the majority view in the black community.
+But he asked a question that I just, he said to Smiley, don't you think that African Americans would like to have somebody on the court that it really is somebody that reflects the majority view in the black community?

-So why don't why don't we ever ask the question should maybe we get rid of Ruth Buzzy Ginsburg?
+Why don't we ever ask the question, should maybe we get rid of Ruth Buzzy Ginsburg?

 Don't you think Christians need a woman on the court to reflect their view?